epreston/PSArborTouch/README.md

 The goal of PSArborTouch is to build a high-quality physics based graph layout engine designed specifically for the iOS.
 The inspiration / structure comes from Arbor, a dynamic and well structured javascript engine for the same purpose.

-# Example Project
+# Example Projects

-There is an iPad example application to demonstrate the features of PSArborTouch.
+This distribution contains several examples that demonstrate the features of PSArborTouch.
+This includes those found in arbor.js and a few more that explore other uses.

 # Status